GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 Unethical Financial Journalism?

 These early prices don’t indicate the company’s future direction.
-That’s the reason mutual funds managed by experienced professionals do not buy IPOs until at least six months after listing.
+That’s why mutual funds managed by experienced professionals do not buy IPOs until at least six months after listing.

 IPO Hype is Robin Hood’s Problem

-Many unethical websites promoting IPOs and SPACS generate revenues from spending inordinate amounts of time deciphering Google keywords and keyword combinations.
+Many unethical websites promoting IPOs and SPACS generate revenues from spending excessive time deciphering Google keywords and keyword combinations.

 This journalism problem is similar to why Robinhood recently made the news.
 Robinhood makes money by grouping orders and then selling the order flow to hedge funds.
 These profits offset the losses from the “free commissions.”
 Those hedge funds then trade in front of RobinHood customers.
 This is why the hedge funds pay dearly for the data.